 To provide a safe and inclusive environment which nurtures students’ passion, understanding and appreciation of music from a range of cultures, whilst ensuring progress is made in the three main musical skills performing, composing, listening & appraising.
+Teachers will also endeavor to ensure that students develop the ability to express themselves in a creative, meaningful and healthy way through music, both inside and outside of the classroom.
+Hear it, Play it, Create it.

 The Music curriculum at OCA aims to ensure that all pupils: